Music Makers Encyclopedia: P

 Iggy Pop

 Proto-punk singer born James Newell Osterberg, Jr. on 4/21/1947 in Muskegon, Michigan.
-With The Stooges and then later a solo artist.
+With The Stooges and a solo artist.

 Song(s):